A Beginner’s Guide to Rainbow Shark Care

 Rainbow sharks also has an albino version that has identical red fins as the normal one but has a white or cream body rather than the usual grey or black one.

-An albino rainbow shark’s body may seem yellow or light pink at times as well.
+The body may seem yellow or light pink at times as well.

 Albino Rainbow Shark